 Please refer to the Pupil Premium Strategy Statement below for more information.
 This clearly outlines:

-• The school’s Pupil Premium Grant for the current academic year
+• The school’s Pupil Premium funding for the current academic year

-• Details of how we intend to spend the Pupil Premium Grant
+• Details of how we intend to spend the Pupil Premium funding

-• The review of the previous academic year’s Pupil Premium Grant
+• The review of the previous academic year’s Pupil Premium funding

 • How the funding made a difference to the attainment of the children in receipt of Pupil Premium funding.